semagrow/semagrow/README.md

 ### Building

-Building Semagrow from sources requires to have a system with JDK8 and maven 3.
+Building Semagrow from sources requires to have a system with JDK8 and Maven 3.1 or higher.
 Optionally, you may need a PostgreSQL as a requirement for the query transformation functionality.